microsoft/vision-ai-developer-kit/sample-solutions/VisionSampleToolset/IotEdgeSolutionNew/readme.md

-# Develop and Deploy a New VisionSampleModule for Vision AI Developer Kit
+# Develop and Deploy a New AIVisionDevKitGetStartedModule for Vision AI Developer Kit

-This solution is used to build and deploy a new VisionSampleModule developed by QTI's python SDK to Vision AI Developer Kit.
+This solution is used to build and deploy a new AIVisionDevKitGetStartedModule developed by QTI's python SDK to Vision AI Developer Kit.

 ## Setup Build Environment